 Where a wall extends to the underside of eaves in a gabled roof or where the roof design incorporates a gable, it is to be treated as a wall extension element rather than a roof gable for the purpose of building material selection.
-Fibre cement cladding to this part of the wall or gable is therefore required to be rendered or texture painted or articulated with timber battens.
+Fibre cement cladding used as a minor element to this part of the wall or gable is therefore required to be rendered.